green suspension bridge in Vancouver, B.C.

 Determining the Date of Separation

-The date of separation is the official date on which the marriage ended.
+The date of separation is the official end of the marriage.
 Typically, this occurs when one spouse moves out of the shared residence.
-However, there are instances where both spouses may continue to reside under the same roof but lead separate lives for various reasons.
+However, there are instances where both spouses continue to reside under the same roof but lead separate lives for various reasons.
 In this situation, they would still be separated.

 Reconciliation

-If you and your partner are taking some time apart, you are allowed to try to work things out for up to ninety days without affecting the original separation date.
+If you and your partner are taking some time apart, you can try to work things out for up to ninety days without affecting the original separation date.
 However, if you end up reconciling for more than ninety days, the separation date will be changed to the date the reconciliation ended.

 Applying for Divorce Based on Separation